-Instructions for Pilot Project Applications to CAIRHE’s Request for Proposals (2018)
+Instructions for Applications to CAIRHE’s Request for Proposals (2022)

-(IMPORTANT: See #6 below for time-sensitive IRB information.)
+(IMPORTANT: See #6 below for time-sensitive IRB information, particularly for any

 Read the complete Request for Proposals (RFP) here: www.montana.edu/cairhe/rfp/index.html.